emreyolcu/discrete-scroll/README.md

 ### Supported versions

-As of May 2024, this application works on macOS versions 10.9–14.0.
+As of November 2024, this application works on macOS versions 10.9–15.0.

 ### Installation